YourOnly-One/content/content/techmagus/en-ph/blog/posts/2023/markup-language-poll.markdown

 +++
-title = "Poll: Which Markup Language Do You Use and Why?" description = "Curious about which markup language is preferred by others for editing documents and taking down notes?"
+title = "Poll: Which markup language do you use and why?" description = "Curious about which markup language is preferred by others for editing documents and taking down notes?"

 lastmod = 2023-04-10T09:50:35+08:00                 # last update; manually adjust to local timezone